 For us as an infant school we have a duty to ensure that our pupils are not exposed to beliefs and situations where radical thinking and extremism can lead to them believing in and supporting terrorism of any kind.
 We aim to identify and arrange support for children who are vulnerable to extremism and radicalisation.
 All staff who work at our school have received training on Prevent but some key people have received additional training to enable them to help and advise staff, children and families.

-The lead person for Prevent in our school is Mr Michael Craig.
+The lead person for Prevent in our school is Mrs Alex Moore.

-In his absence Miss Stephanie Sapsed and Mrs Clair Brown are key people for Prevent.
+In her absence Miss Stephanie Sapsed and Mrs Clair Brown are key people for Prevent.

 There is no place for extremist views of any kind in our school, whether from internal sources – pupils, staff, visiting adults, governors etc. or external sources – school community, external agencies or individuals.